mylittletony/mylittletony.github.io/_posts/2016-12-12-case-study-unruly.markdown

 <p>Founded in 2006, Unruly was later acquired by News Corp (NASDAQ: NWS, NWSA; ASX: NWS, NWSLV) in 2015.
 With 300 Unrulies across 20 locations worldwide, our super power is emotional intelligence and our secret weapon is passionate people on a mission to #DeliverWow.</p>

-<h2>How did you hear about Cucumber?</h2>
+<h2>How did you hear about CT WiFi?</h2>

 <p>Local business ​news​, ​G​oogle search for Ubiquiti competitors.</p>

-<h2>What do you use Cucumber for?</h2>
+<h2>What do you use CT WiFi for?</h2>

 <p>For corporate WiFi at our London HQ and other remote locations.</p>

-<h2>And why were you looking for a solution like Cucumber?</h2>
+<h2>And why were you looking for a solution like CT WiFi?</h2>

 <p>The​ cloud-hosted​ WLAN controller model was very attractive to us,​ as well as the online dashboard​.
 We were​ also​ looking for a better solution after a couple of disappointing experiences with other vendors.
-Cucumber was like a breath of fresh air; very innovative and supportive to our needs.</p>
+CT WiFi was like a breath of fresh air; very innovative and supportive to our needs.</p>

 <h2>What’s your favourite feature?</h2>